Diamond Sports Group can emerge out of bankruptcy after having reorganization plan approved

 Diamond Sports had been in Chapter 11 bankruptcy proceedings in the Southern District of Texas since it filed for protection in March 2023.
 The company said in a financial filing last year that it had debt of $8.67 billion.

-Diamond will emerge out of bankruptcy with significantly less debt, but also fewer teams and networks.
+Diamond will emerge out of bankruptcy with significantly less debt — around $200 million — but also with fewer teams and networks.

 When Diamond entered bankruptcy, it owned 19 networks under the Bally Sports banner and had the rights to 42 professional teams (14 baseball, 16 NBA and 12 NHL).